bioidiap/bob.db.scface/doc/guide.rst

 The Database Interface
 ----------------------

-The :py:class:`bob.db.scface.Database` complies with the standard biometric verification database as described in :ref:`commons`, implementing both interfaces :py:class:`bob.db.verification.utils.SQLiteDatabase` and :py:class:`bob.db.verification.utils.ZTDatabase`.
+The :py:class:`bob.db.scface.Database` complies with the standard biometric verification database as described in :ref:`commons`, implementing both interfaces :py:class:`bob.db.data.SQLiteDatabase`.

 .. todo::
    Explain the particularities of the :py:class:`bob.db.scface.Database`.